nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ### Creating a previous and next component

 We now have a pretty complete blog post but wouldn't it be great if users could easily go from one post to another.
-First let's duplicate our post so we have 3 posts, my second blog post and my third blog post or whatever name you prefer.
-You can also modify the text a little so you can see which one is which, add a different photo from [unspash]([https://unsplash.com/](https://unsplash.com/)) and also modify the author to have different authors.

-We can now create a new component for our prev and next posts.
+First let's duplicate our post so we have 3 posts.
+Then, let's create a new component for our prev and next posts.

 ```bash
 touch components/PrevNext.vue
 ```

 In this component we use a `v-if` inside our `NuxtLink` component to see if there is a previous blog post and if there is we add a link to it.
-We can print out the title of our article using the prev and next variables as these contain all the information from the article.
+We can print out the title of our article using the `prev` and `next` variables as these contain all the information from the article.
 This means we could create a card with an image and description to show the next and previous article but for this example we will just display the title.
 If there isn't a previous post we just print an empty span which is useful for styling purposes.
 We then do the exact same with our next link.

 `components/PrevNext.vue`